timoheijne/MatchmakingJS/README.md

 - Get more experience with NodeJS and networking programming
 - Learn Redis
 - Write a very nice portfolio piece that I can possibly use for future projects
+- Optional but preferable: Learn how to unit test

 ## Planning